eiji03aero/memoria/TASKS.md

         - consider the limit for basic and premium
         - update the plan document too
     - for all the end points that need it
-- [ ] implement timeline post detail page
+- [ ] contact form
+    - on app to collect problems
 - [ ] prepare documents
     - terms of use
     - privacy policy
+- [ ] start implementing app
+    - [ ] do a selection first
+        - what are the options?
+        - which one should i choose?

-- [ ] contact form
+- [ ] add original_created_at column of medium
-    - on app to collect problems
+    - maybe read info from exif?

 ## Pending
+- [ ] implement timeline post detail page
 - [ ] implement expire for jwt
 - [ ] optimize memoria client docker image
     - multi stage build to pick only required files